Buscar Close Search

 The strategies Dr. Schiffer derived through her work with the viral proteases of HIV and Hepatitis C are generally applicable in the development of novel drugs that are less susceptible to resistance in other quickly evolving diseases.
 She is currently applying these strategies to the viral proteases of SARS-CoV-2.

 Culminating from her research to obtain key insights into drug resistance, Dr. Schiffer has acquired and led numerous collaborative NIH grants from NIGMS and NIAID and has over 180 publications.
 In this effort, she has mentored a diverse laboratory of over 50 scholars including 27 doctoral students.
 In 2012 she conceptualized and founded the Institute for Drug Resistance.
 Dr. Schiffer has numerous awards and recognitions.
 In 2015 she was elected a fellow of the American Academy of Microbiology.
 In 2016 she received the UMass Chan Medical School Chancellor’s Award for Excellence in Mentoring and the Massachusetts Society for Medical Research Educator of the year.
 In 2020 she became the chair of the board of the wwPDB Foundation.
-In April 2021 she will be awarded the American Society of Biochemistry and Molecular Biology 2020 William C. Rose Award, which recognizes a demonstrated commitment to the training of younger scientists and outstanding contributions to biochemical and molecular biological research.
+In April 2021 she will be awarded the American Society of Biochemistry and Molecular Biology 2020 William C. Rose Award, which recognizes a demonstrated commitment to the training of younger scientists and outstanding contributions to biochemical and molecular biological research

-Check out the Schiffer Lab website!
+Check out the

-Connect with Dr. Schiffer on LinkedIn!
+Connect with

-Check out Dr. Schiffer's publications!
+Dr. Schiffer's publications!